 DELTA IS THE AIRLINE OF SUMMER VACATIONS,

-ROUGHLY HALF OF BUSINESS TRAVELERS BOOK THE TRIP LESS ADVANCE THAN 14 DAYS,
+ROUGHLY HALF OF THE BUSINESS TRAVELERS BOOK THE TRIP IN 14 DAYS ADVANCE,

 TRAVELERS STARTS BOOKING THEIR TRIPS IN MARCH.